 What about supplement recommendations during pregnancy for vegetarians and vegans?

-What about supplement recommendations during pregnancy for special diets?
 A varied and balanced vegetarian diet should provide enough nutrients for you and your baby during pregnancy.
-But you might find it more difficult to get enough iron and vitamin B12.
-You can find more information here.
+But you might find it more difficult to get enough iron, vitamin B12 and iodine.
+You can find more information on planning vegetarian and vegan meals from the NHS here (opens in new tab).
+Do also speak to a healthcare professional such as you midwife or pharmacist to discuss your requirements.

 Are there any supplements to avoid?